tk5ep/midi2ts590/README.md

       -c, --comports  show COM ports
       -v, --verbose   increase output verbosity

- There is NO need to load the driver for the used controller, it works as a standalone.<br />
+ There is NO need to load the Hercules driver for the used controller, it works as a standalone.<br />
  At startup, the script reads a configuration file "midi2ts590.ini" where the needed settings are given.
 :warning:If the file doesn't exist in the current folder, it is created with default parameters that have to be adapted for the indentend use !